astropy/saba/docs/examples_basic.rst

 .. code-block:: ipython

-	from `astropy.modeling.fitting` import SherpaFitter
+	from astropy.modeling.fitting import SherpaFitter

 Initialization
 --------------

-To initialize a fitter we simply provide names for `statistic`, `optimizer` and `estmethod` this available value for those can be found in the docstring of `SherpaFitter <sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ these relate to objects withing sherpa.stats, sherpa.opt_methods and sherpa.est_methods
+To initialize a fitter we simply provide names for `statistic`, `optimizer` and `estmethod` this available value for those can be found in the docstring of `SherpaFitter <sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ these relate to objects withing `sherpa.stats`, `sherpa.opt_methods` and `sherpa.est_methods`

 .. code-block:: ipython